OutWooods/work-better/features.md

 - Extend - if you're going well and dont want to stop;

+- Add tests for the helper methods.

+- Tidy up and make V1 code really nice.

 ## Mulling over

-- Maybe have the completed tasks section always visible.
-But empty

 - Second, slightly louder sound if not noticed a minute later.